UNiXMIT/UNiXSF/README.md

 ## Install
 Before installing, close any instances of Salesforce you have open.

-1. Download the [Latest Release](https://github.com/UNiXMIT/UNiXSF/releases/latest), into the directory where you would like the extension to be stored.
+1. Download the [Latest Release UNiXSF.zip](https://github.com/UNiXMIT/UNiXSF/releases/latest), and unzip into the directory where you would like the extension to be stored.
 2. Open Google Chrome, Brave or Edge.
 3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser) in the browser address bar.
 4. Toggle "Developer mode".